It's the 18th that Oakmont pins in the same place it was when I played there.

 That's how they think.

-That's and they got the exact opposite reaction.
+And they got the exact opposite reaction.

-The reaction they got was you people are being silly.
+The reaction they got was, you people are being silly.

 Don't you understand this is a First Amendment issue?

-Don't you understand that hurricane information is nonpartisan?
+Don't you understand that hurricane information is non-partisan?

 There's no such thing as a right-wing hurricane report.

-In fact, if there's been any irresponsibility in hurricane reporting, it is the drive-by media in in the case of Hurricane Katrina.
+In fact, if there's been any irresponsibility in hurricane reporting, it is the drive-by media in the case of Hurricane Katrina.

 Liberals are the ones who politicize everything.

-And now they're trying to politicize or say that their information press conferences uh would just not work on a station that's so partisan.
+And now they're trying to politicize or say that their information press conferences would just not work on a station that's so partisan.

 It's as though, see, this is their mindset, folks.